What current and prospective clients should know about complaints and regulatory actions against HD Vest Financial Services

-Below you’ll find information about notable customer disputes and FINRA regulator actions involving HD Vest.
+Below you’ll find information about notable customer disputes and regulatory actions involving HD Vest, in addition to a running list of links to news stories involving brokers and advisors at the Firm.

 HD Vest: Notable Regulatory Actions